-As well as the soft play facilities there is a really nice cafe, with a lunch box option for the kids, and plenty of space for parents to sit and relax.
+As well as the soft play facilities there is a really nice cafe.
+It has lunch box option for the kids, and plenty of space for parents to sit and relax.
 There’s wifi (which is music to my ears as a blogger) and the whole place is so clean and fresh.

 Do Pirates Landing cater for birthday parties?

-Pirates Landing have a big pirate ship that they use for children’s parties – having the party meal and celebration in the pirate ship as well as having time to play in the big frame too.
-Pirates Landing is just what we were hoping that the Magic Castle would turn into – a hub of the town centre that the whole family can enjoy.
+Pirates Landing have a big pirate ship that they use for children’s parties.
+This is where the party meal and celebration would be.
+Plus they would have time to play in the big frame too.
+Pirates Landing is just what we were hoping that the Magic Castle would turn into.
+It’s a hub of the town centre that the whole family can enjoy.

-It’s somewhere I will happily take the children at the weekend or in school holidays, knowing they’ll have a great time and I can sit and work for a few hours.
-There’s music playing in the background, the sound of children enjoying themselves and the whole place is a safe and secure environment for children to just have as much fun as possible.
+It’s somewhere I will happily take the children at the weekend or in school holidays.
+I know they’ll have a great time and I can sit and work for a few hours.
+There’s music playing in the background and the sound of children enjoying themselves.
+The whole place is a safe and secure environment for children to just have as much fun as possible.

-I’m so pleased Pirates Landing opened and I know it’s somewhere we’ll be visiting regularly – especially as an after school treat.
-If you’re local to the area then definitely check out Pirates Landing – it really is a lovely soft play and I feel so lucky to have it on my doorstep.
+I’m so pleased Pirates Landing opened.
+I know it’s somewhere we’ll be visiting regularly – especially as an after school treat.
+If you’re local to the area then definitely check out Pirates Landing.
+It really is a lovely soft play and I feel so lucky to have it on my doorstep.